Siraj458/Spam-Classifier/README.md

 # Spam-Classifier
-<p>For better understanding of how spam classifier works we have divided it into 3 parts:
+<p>For better understanding of how spam classifier works we have divided it into 3 parts: <br>
 1)Pre-processing data:
        content-> i)Extracting body of email
                  ii)Pie Chart and Donut Chart